Corporate Ethics Guidelines

 Each year, the GHO Risk Management Committee reports to the Board of Directors regarding the matters reported through the in-house whistle-blowing system, the results of the Committee's responses and related information.

-Speak Up (In-house Whistle-blowing System)
+Speak-Up Desk (In-house Whistle-blowing System)

 1) In-house contact point (to the Legal Department)